facebook/relay/website/docs/guides/persisted-queries.md

 }
 ```

-The `--persist-ouput` flag does 2 things:
+The `--persist-output` flag does 2 things:

 1. It converts all query and mutation operation texts to md5 hashes.